ISSAE/architect/README.md

 ## Usage

-To use the Architect theme:
+To use the ISSAE Cnam Liban Architect theme:

 1. Add the following to your site's `_config.yml`:

     ```yml
-    theme: jekyll-theme-architect
+    remote_theme: ISSAE/architect
     ```

 2. Optionally, if you'd like to preview your site on your computer, add the following to your site's `Gemfile`: